robin-hlt/flower-recognition-with-CNN/README.md

 # flower-recognition-with-CNN
 A simple experiment of deep learning which is used CNN to recognize flowers.
 This experiment is based on Tensorflow.
+The dataset can be obtained on Baidu Cloud Disk.
+Link：https://pan.baidu.com/s/10nvcL94zgpreQUaDSIsIGA?pwd=cnn2 Password：cnn2

 代码仅供参考